pypeit/PypeIt/doc/tutorials/deimos_howto.rst

-In this example, all of the frametypes were accurately assigned in the :doc:`pypeit_file`, so there are no edits to be made.
+In this example, all of the frametypes were accurately assigned in the :doc:`../pypeit_file`, so there are no edits to be made.
 This should generally be the case for DEIMOS.
 However, if frame types are not assigned correctly, you can edit them following these instructions on